lloydkevin/hugo-wd/content/post/2005-12-13-phpbb-skins-from-templatemonster.md

   - Forum

 ---
-Guess who&#8217;s doing phpBB templates now.
+Guess who's doing phpBB templates now.
 Yep, our friends over at [TemplateMonster.com][1] are now doing [phpBB 2 templates][1].
 These templates include the actual templates files, PSD files with the graphics, fonts and icons.

 From [Web Hosting News][2]: